meteor/meteor/content/data-loading.md

 `Meteor.subscribe()` also returns a "subscription handle" with a property called `.ready()`.
 This is a reactive function that returns `true` when the publication is marked ready (either you call `this.ready()` explicitly, or the initial contents of a returned cursor are sent over).

+<h3 id="stopping-subscriptions">Stopping Subscriptions</h3>

+The subscription handle also has another important property, the `.stop()` method.
+When you are subscribing, it is very important to ensure that you always call `.stop()` on the subscription when you are done with it.
+This ensures that the documents sent by the subscription are cleared from your local Minimongo cache and the server stops doing the work required to service your subscription.
+If you forget to call stop, you'll consume unnecessary resources both on the client and the server.

+*However*, if you call `Meteor.subscribe()` conditionally inside a reactive context (such as an `autorun`, or `getMeteorData` in React) or via `this.subscribe()` in a Blaze component, then Meteor's reactive system will automatically call `this.stop()` for you at the appropriate time.

 <h3 id="organizing-subscriptions">Organizing subscriptions</h3>

 It is best to place the subscription as close as possible to the place where the data from the subscription is needed.
 This reduces "action at a distance" and makes it easier to understand the flow of data through your application.
 If the subscription and fetch are separated, then it's not always clear how and why changes to the subscriptions (such as changing arguments), will affect the contents of the cursor.